j-kincaid/portfolio/README.md

 # art
 I'm an artist learning to code.
-This is my first simple gallery website.